Call for Proposals: Junior Teams 2026 Season

 - Strengthening ties with countries in the Global South

-To this end, several initiatives are being organized, including the financing of junior teams, hereinafter referred to as Junior Teams.
+To this end, several initiatives are being organized, including the funding of junior teams, hereinafter referred to as Junior Teams.

-The objective of the Junior Teams is to enable young researchers to form a small team of 3 to 5 people to work on a scientific project lasting 12 to 18 months, so that they can familiarize themselves with project management and team management, including supervising one or more master's or doctoral students working on the subject.
-The proposed team may be composed of several junior researchers and several students who may be assigned to another UMR.
+The goal of the Junior Teams is to enable young researchers to assemble a small team of 3 to 5 people around a scientific project lasting 12 to 18 months, so that they can become familiar with project management and team leadership, including supervising one or more master’s students or students working on a thesis on the subject.
+The proposed team may consist of several junior researchers and several students who may be affiliated with another UMR.

-The justification for the supervision of each member of staff involved (composition, time dedicated) must be provided.
-As the aim of this call is to give the project leader the opportunity to demonstrate their commitment as a supervisor and future leader, particular attention will be paid to the schedule of activities and the timeframe for achieving results on time.
+The rationale for the supervision of each staff member involved (composition, time allocated) must be justified.
+Since the objective of this call is to give the applicant the opportunity to demonstrate their commitment as a supervisor and future leader, particular attention will be paid to the timeline of activities and the expected timeframe for achieving results.

 Calendar